esertd8-source/FSO-Field-Experiment/README.md

 ## Contents

 * `images/`: photographs of the field experimental setup.
-* `videos/`: demonstration videos of the FSO experimental scenario.
+* `videos/`: The video records the fluctuation of received optical power during the field experiment.

 ## Usage